Sex Robot ownership is way up, a new study has revealed | Image: Cottonbro Studio

 Bedbible also took a deep dive into the fascinating history and innovation of the industry.
 Firstly, they found that the sex robot industry properly began in 2010 when Douglas Hines debuted Roxxxy, the world’s first real sexbot.
 It cost US$9,999 and ultimately disappointed after promising features that it couldn’t provide.

 Since then, the industry has evolved with new technologies and features being incorporated into the newer dolls.
 This includes RealDoll, created by Abyss Creations, which has sold more than US$60 million worth of sexbots since 2015.
 These dolls offer realistic features such as head and arm movement and sensors to detect touch.
-These sex robots also come fit with AI communication technology allowing the robots to hold conversations, adding to the realism.
+These sex robots also come with AI communication technology, allowing them to hold conversations and add to the realism.